-There is no free lunch.
-Data is also money; the data industry is indeed a serious business.
+But there is no free lunch.
+Data is money; the data industry is indeed a serious business.
 As the consumers are enjoying convenient services for low monetary fees or even completely free, their data is gradually collected as an implicit expense for the service.
 Third-party trackers will notify the companies of what you clicked, posted, liked, watched, listened and where you went, to generate your personal portrait at their ease.
 Often such a tracker in the real domain is limited by physical conditions, and without a doubt is considered dangerous and offensive, against real privacy laws, but is seldom saliently perceived in cyberspace.
 It may be due to the short period from the point the business paradigm shift emerged to monetize the value of data, and the consequential lack of experience of governments and policymakers to deal with virtual privacy, together with the unawareness and ignorance of the end-users like you and me, of such a collecting process that endures along using modern electronic devices, applications and Internet facilities like the Android phones, the Chrome web browser, and the Google search.
 However, there is an arising ethical and legal concern among the consumers nowadays to the excessive collection of personal data in the recent years, which exhibits the booming trend of the demand of more comprehensive laws from people to protect ourselves.
 Recently the announcement of FLoC from Google (W3C, 2021) in its popular web browser Chrome has raised an intensive controversy (Cyphers, 2021) among the Internet community and users, and its replacement instead of traditional cookies are recognized as the next strategic step of the advertisement giant towards personal identification against GDPR and further incoming privacy laws.
 As Google hypocritically clarifying the privacy-friendly policy adopted after the cookies fade out (Clark, 2021), it has been found that the proposed new tool is yet another tracking identifier, even more aggressive and gains more of your interests.

 These efforts boycotting immoral and illegal data collection cannot be fruitless, and the Internet giants are not going to be tolerated and unlimited forever.
 Laws and regulations are to be purposed.
 In 2020, the ever-so-strict law came ardently welcomed by the EU people, namely the GDPR (Houser and Voss, 2018), and it confined the casual and wild situation of the data collection, and soon it billed Google for a large sum of money up to 4% of the profit a year, namely 400 million euros.
 You may have noticed that recently the websites often inform you about the cookies they used and require your consent and acceptance, and this broad privacy enhancement is due to the tighten privacy policy adopted in the GDPR.
 The spirit of GDPR is the awareness and controllability, and the platforms and companies gathering information from the consumers are obliged to explicitly display the data trackers to the user and allow the user to choose among them and offer the detailed list of the data collected if the user requires a transparency report, which makes a giant leap for mankind in the privacy protection aspect.
-Following the epochal proposal of GDPR as an exemplary attempt, the governments outside of the EU are also evaluating new data privacy laws. (ref…)
+Following the epochal proposal of GDPR as an exemplary attempt, the governments outside of the EU are also evaluating new data privacy laws.